MCI-Browser is a simple player for audio and video files without a lot of mouse clicks.

 Using the CopyTo and MoveTo buttons you can move or copy files to before assigned folders.
-In later versions of MCI-Browser you will can press Alt+1 to 9 on the keyboard too to move or Shift+1 to Shift+9 to copy files.
+You can press Alt+1 to 9 on the keyboard too to move or Shift+1 to Shift+9 to copy files.

 The volume control "File" is locally only, the others are system wide:

 "Wave" is for the Wave 'input' of the soundcard, "MIDI" for the FM synthesizer input and "Master" for the output to the boxes.